gmculp/rNYCclean/README.md

 # if you are on a server environment shared by multiple users, use the below line of code
 # my_cores <- floor(parallel::detectCores()/20)

-# build files and save to package's data direcotry
+# build files and save to package's data directory as a lazyload database
 build_rNYCclean_data(my_version,my_dir,my_cores,as_rdb=TRUE)

-# you can also build the datasets as RDA files for use outside of the package

 # specify destination of dataset files as local directory
 my_dir <- "/home/address_cleaning/datasets"

+# you can also build the datasets as RDA files for use outside of the package
 build_rNYCclean_data(my_version,my_dir,my_cores,as_rdb=FALSE)
   ```